abdur-im/statistical-analysis-projects/Smartphone_Usage_and_Mental_Health/README.md

 - [Full Report](#full-report)

 ## Introduction
-This project was undertaken in collaboration with a team from the University of Toronto for the course STA304H5 S - Applied Statistics.
-For a deeper understanding of the collaborative nature of this work, kindly access the project [PDF 'Smartphone_Usage_and_Mental_Wellbeing.pdf'](Smartphone_Usage_and_Mental_Wellbeing.pdf).
+This project was undertaken in collaboration with a team from the University of Toronto for the course STA304H5 F - Surveys, Sampling and Observational Data.
+For a deeper understanding of the collaborative nature of this work, kindly access the project [PDF 'Smartphone_Usage_and_Mental_Health.pdf'](Smartphone_Usage_and_Mental_Health.pdf).

 In 2020, the global pandemic transformed the way students live and learn.
 Given the significant lifestyle changes, this study was initiated to explore potential shifts in smartphone usage patterns and their subsequent impact on the mental well-being of STA304H5 students during the pandemic.